vanioinformatika/easydao/README.md

 ## silent
 Indicates whether normal output should be suppressed during code generation.
 If set, only warnings will be printed.).
 Default: true

+## addDbNameToPackageNames
+If true, database name will be added at the end of the java package names.
+If you have only one database schema, set it to false.
+Example:
+Let's assume you have a base package of `hu.vanio.easydao.sample` and your database name is `sampledb`

+* If you set addDbNameToPackageNames to false, your model and dao packages will be `hu.vanio.easydao.sample.model` and `hu.vanio.easydao.sample.dao`

+* If you set addDbNameToPackageNames to true (the default), your model and dao packages will be `hu.vanio.easydao.sample.model.sampledb` and `hu.vanio.easydao.sample.dao.sampledb`

+The latter is useful when you have more than one databases, so your model and dao class names won't clash.

 # Fields with enumerated vaules
 As of 1.0.9, you can use Java enums for fields with enumerated values.
 You have two choices: regular and irregular enumerations.